 Reality check.
 Not everybody might always be in their happy state.
 They might be happy but they could also be sad, moody, or annoyed.
 The point is, if possible, your poster putting a smile on your face, will be more than enough.
 Adding a little humor to your posters is the best way to connect with your audience.
 Clever and funny posters provoke feel-good emotions and people remember you.
 And if it hits hard, chances are there that it may go viral as well, in this social media age.
 However, avoid statements that hurt people’s sentiments.

 Choosing Printing Method

 After preparing your poster, it is time to print.
 When it comes to printing, selecting a printing method is a critical step.
 Out of all the available methods, each one of them is suitable for different purposes.
 Here are the listed methods best-suited for posters:

 This method covers a variety of techniques including inkjet printing and laser.
 In this method, images are sent directly to the printer using digital files such as PDFs.
 It does quick printing jobs.
 Hence, print on demand businesses can opt for this.

 As the name suggests, it is best for billboards, banners, murals, and wrap posters.
 This printing produces the maximum print roll width.
 It gives you a bigger area to work on.
 Here you need to work on large format printing rolls that are fed to produce one large sheet.

-In Screen Printing method, fine material is used to transfer an image onto another material.
+In the Screen Printing method, fine material is used to transfer an image onto another material.
 It is popularly used to print graphics onto clothes and other pieces of fabric.
 You can also use it for paper and metal posters.
-But there is a lot of set up required with screen printing.
+But there is a lot of setups required with screen printing.